oaisd-ctc/reinventing-the-wheel-charlie-vanabbema-student/README.md

     }
 ```
 ### CountVowels Method Implementation
 #### To implement the CountVowels method, you must reference its class (StringUtils) and the correct method (CountVowels) as shown below.
-Enter the argument between the parenthesis.
+Enter an argument between the parenthesis.
 ```Csharp
 StringUtils.CountVowels(input);
 ```